Uncover the stories behind the impressive monuments of Rome including squares, fountains and many ancient buildings

 Having the nickname of the Eternal City, Rome features an almost unparalleled amount of history and culture that millions of visitors come and explore each year.
 With so many centuries-old landmarks that have remained remarkably preserved over the years, this Historical Rome Walking Tour pays a visit to many of the very best as we set off across this three-hour adventure.

-Join your professional tour guide as our walk starts from the bustling Piazza di Spagna, which provides a stellar example of Italian Baroque design.
+Next our walk continues to the bustling Piazza di Spagna, which provides a stellar example of Italian Baroque design.
 Named for the Spanish Embassy that has been located here since the 17th-century, this popular square is also where you’ll find the renowned Spanish Steps.
 Don’t miss your chance to explore this historic plaza as just some of the marvels to explore include the Barcaccia Fountain, the Trinità dei Monti, and the Keats Shelley House.

-This meeting point for this tour is at Piazza di Spagna.
+This meeting point for this tour is in front of the Teatro Argentina.
 You will be given full instructions once you have completed your booking.